awslabs/aws-sdk-swift/reference/0.x/AWSWorkDocs/WorkDocsClient.md

 ### `createNotificationSubscription(input:completion:)`

 Configure Amazon WorkDocs to use Amazon SNS notifications.
 The endpoint receives a confirmation message, and must confirm the subscription.
-For more information, see <a href="https:​//docs.aws.amazon.com/workdocs/latest/developerguide/subscribe-notifications.html">Subscribe to
-Notifications in the Amazon WorkDocs Developer
+For more information, see [Subscribe to Notifications](https://docs.aws.amazon.com/workdocs/latest/developerguide/subscribe-notifications.html) in the Amazon WorkDocs Developer Guide.
-Guide.

 ``` swift
 public func createNotificationSubscription(input: CreateNotificationSubscriptionInput, completion: @escaping (ClientRuntime.SdkResult<CreateNotificationSubscriptionOutputResponse, CreateNotificationSubscriptionOutputError>) -> Void)